 Lauri is a graduate of the Middlebury Institute of International Studies in Monterey, California and attended PUC in Rio de Janeiro, Brazil.

-Today, she resides in Los Gatos, California with her husband and her two teenage children.
+Today, she resides in Los Gatos, California with her husband, Paul.

 Director of Client Impact

 Stephanie Fisher helps Peace by Piece clients find the right solution for their gifting.
 With a focus on how and where businesses want to make an impact, she guides them with insight into both product and purpose – and how to share the benefits of responsible gifting with a larger audience.

 Stephanie’s role also includes supporting the development of new partnerships and products.
 This includes vetting and on-boarding artisans and their custom creations.
 Her global travels and a 3-year residency in El Salvador helped prepare her for this role.

 Stephanie joined Peace by Piece after a 15-year career in marketing where she led technology brands in their digital marketing and branding efforts.
 She loves introducing new marketing techniques and technologies to organizations and building up a team to integrate these methods into the standard marketing mix.

 Even more than marketing, Stephanie is passionate about making it easy for corporations to have a positive impact in the world through thoughtful changes in their day-to-day business practices.
 She believes that corporate decision-makers simply need to be offered an alternative (read: better) way to promote their brands while maintaining their commitment to elevating vulnerable people groups.